kentaromiura/Hooker/README.md

 Because of 1, if the domain get squatted/dns get poisoned or someone has malicious intent and store some bad JS behind the texthooker page it can potentially leak sensitive informations such as username/passwords temporarly stored in the clipboard.

-So because of the above I decided to make a one easy click program that reads the clipboard and pass it to the page the same way the chrome plugin does but without all the security issues, also the html page is embedded and served, allowing for offline usage.
+So because of the above I decided to make a one easy click program that reads the clipboard and pass it to the page the same way the chrome plugin does but without all the security issues, also a basic html page is embedded and served, and optionally any can be set via CLI options allowing for offline usage.

-The texthook page I suggest is https://anacreondjt.gitlab.io/docs/texthooker/ which explicitly allows to download for offline usage, I'm currently unsure if I can embed it into Hooker.
+The texthook page I suggest is https://anacreondjt.gitlab.io/docs/texthooker/ which explicitly allows to download for offline usage.

 TODOs: